code-and-effect/effective_orders/README.md

 config.order_tax_rate_method = Proc.new { |order| Effective::TaxRateCalculator.new(order: order).tax_rate }
 ```

-Right now, this gem only supports taxes for Canadian provinces.
-US and international tax rates are not currently supported.
+Right now, the `Effective::TaxRateCalculator` only supports taxes for Canadian provinces.

+US and international tax rates are not currently supported and are assigned 0% tax.

-A single static tax rate can also be applied to all orders.
+Instead of calculating based on the billing_address, a single static tax rate can be applied to all orders.

 To apply 12.5% tax to all orders:

 ```ruby
 config.order_tax_rate_method = Proc.new { |order| 12.5 }